Rule Change: Open

 • medium-term (MT) PASA with a weekly publication frequency and 12-month horizon.

 Each PASA would include a forecast of demand, supply, and infrastructure availability.
-The ST PASA would also include any identified threats to reliability and supply adequacy (RSA) over the next week.
+The ST PASA would also include any identified threats to reliability and supply adequacy over the next week.
+These two forecasts bridge the information outlook gap between the present and the GSOO available on AEMO’s website.

-The projected assessment would be based on information collected from participants and/or modelled by AEMO on market, non-market, storage, LNG export and gas powered generator demand, and supply and infrastructure availability.
+The projected assessment would be based on information collected from participants and/or modelled by the Australian Energy Market Operator (AEMO) on market, non-market, storage, LNG export and gas-powered generator demand, and supply and infrastructure availability.
 Most of this information is already collected under the current rules.

 The PASA would be generally based on information that is already collected, both through the bulletin board (BB), and through the information uplift provided by the stage one RSA reforms.
 In addition, we have identified several changes to the ECGS information disclosure regime that are necessary to ensure the PASA is produced from a complete, high-quality dataset.